BackupTheBerlios/hjb-svn/trunk/docs/rst/commit-session.rst

 :Returns: N/A

-This *GET* request commits a transactional session at the specified URI.
+This *GET* request commits a transactional_ session at the specified URI_.
 This command

 * is idempotent during the lifetime of the session.
 I.e, if sent to a a transactional session that is already committed, it is ignored.